The completion signal: how a free course books more calls than a lead magnet

 The reframe

 This is the idea behind using an academy for lead generation rather than just revenue: the same finished, branded course library you can sell is also the most qualifying lead magnet you can offer.
+For why a half-built course never fires the signal, read why online courses never get finished.
 For how the free-then-paid model compounds, read leveraged income, not passive income.

 Frequently asked questions